-Peruvians set to protest against possible pardon for jailed Fujimori
+Peruvians protest against possible pardon for jailed Fujimori

-LIMA Peruvians prepared for protests on Friday to pressure President Pedro Pablo Kuczynski against pardoning the country's former leader Alberto Fujimori, who is serving a 25-year prison sentence for human rights violations.
+LIMA (Reuters) - Peruvians marched through the streets on Friday to urge President Pedro Pablo Kuczynski not to pardon the country's former leader Alberto Fujimori, who is serving a 25-year prison sentence for human rights violations.

 Kuczynski's promise not to pardon Fujimori during last year's presidential election helped him scrape together a narrow victory against Fujimori's daughter, Keiko Fujimori.